lobrylab/PitViper/README.md

 ##### Design matrix

-Let say that you have two conditions, A and B, with 3 replicates for each.
+Let say that you have two conditions, A (control) and B (treatment), with 3 replicates for each.
 The associated matrix should look as below:

 | condition | replicate | fastq                 | order |
 |-----------|-----------|-----------------------|-------|